Shmurdoc/Stokvel-Groups-Home/README.md

 17. The stokvel system will sort members based on point total, starting with the top point earner and working down to the lowest.
 To determine whether you are a platinum member, the system will check.
-Any group can be joined by platinum members without requiring an initial deposit. nonetheless, there will be a one-time deposit required for the High Savings Club groups.
+Any group can be joined by platinum members without requiring an initial deposit. nonetheless, there will be a one-time deposit required for every High Savings Club groups.